 - Growing online audiences through paid and organic content.

 - Expansive knowledge of social media platforms and individual formats/limitations.

 - Planning social media content calendars for a variety of industries.

 - Producing high quality copy for a variety of purposes.

 - Producing, editing and subtitling video content.

 - Reviewing stats to determine campaign effectiveness & report on data conclusions.

 - Proactive, motivated and highly organised self-starter.

-- Excellent team player with ten years of hands-on supervisory experience.
+- Equally an excellent team player with ten years of supervisory experience.

 - Appreciates there is no 'one size fits all' approach to digital communications.

 - Advocate for online accessibility and persistent revisions of best practice.